dhaberl/mnist3D_CNN/README.md

 sample-1; 7 \
 ...

-### Dataset
-A subset of 42 000 grey-scale images of the original MNIST database was used.
-Each image contains 28x28 pixels, for a total of 784 pixels.
-Each pixel has a single pixel-value associated with it, indicating the brightness (low values) or darkness (high values) of that pixel.
-This pixel-value is an integer between 0 (white) and 255 (black).

-The images are stored as npy-files.
-The dataset also contains a csv-file with the ID and the corresponding ground truth label.

-Download the dataset from: [LINK]

-folder/
-- main.py
-- DataGenerator.py
-- data/
-	- img_0.npy
-	- ...
-	- labels.csv

-where labels.csv contains for instance:

-ID; Label \
-img_0; 2 \
-img_1; 7 \
-...

 ### Data Generator
 The Data Generator generates the dataset in batches on multiple cores for real-time data feeding to the machine learning model.